Red-Flag Monthly Calendar

 January

-- Anxiety about second semester performance begins since they may not have done as well as expected the previous semester, and they have added pressure of doing well to be able to stay in school or to keep grades competitive with their peers.
+- Anxiety about second-semester performance begins when they may not have done as well as expected the previous semester, and they face added pressure to do well to stay in school or keep their grades competitive with their peers.

-- Some students lose a loved one, a friend or significant other by death over the break and they find it hard to share the happiness and joy others experienced over the break.
+- Some students lose a loved one, a friend, or a significant other during the break, and they find it hard to share in the happiness and joy others experience.

-- Moving to a new environment causes feelings of intrusion because students move onto a unit where most of the friendships have been established, priorities set and expectations understood.
-Unfamiliarity with campus also creates some anxiety.
+- Moving to a new environment can feel intrusive because students move into a unit where most friendships have been established, priorities set, and expectations understood.
+Unfamiliarity with the campus also creates some anxiety.

-- Money problems begin because students were unable to find jobs over the holiday break.
+- Money problems began because students were unable to find jobs over the holiday break.

 - Post-holiday depression occurs at the beginning because students are away from the security and positive strokes.

-- Some students experience unwanted weight gains over the break with the holiday foods and home cooking.
+- Some students experience unwanted weight gain over the break due to holiday foods and home cooking.

-- Reincorporating social and academic life is difficult at first with not having to worry about school for an extended period.
+- Reincorporating social and academic life is difficult at first, without having to worry about school for an extended period.

 February